CruGlobal/mpdx-react/README.md

 ## Getting Started

 First, make sure that you have a suitable version of Node.js.
 This project uses node v18.13.0.
 To check your node version, run `node --version`.
-If you don't have node v18.13.0 installed or a suitable version, an easy way to install it is with [asdf](https://asdf-vm.com/), a development tool version manager.
+If you don't have node v18.13.0 installed or a suitable version, the recommended way to install it is with [asdf](https://asdf-vm.com/), a development tool version manager.

 ```bash
 # Install asdf and the node plugin